Healthy Chicken Pot Pie

 However, you can follow the recipe as is and place the filling in individual ramekins.
 Cut out the crust using a circle cutter and top as you normally would a pie.

-The individual portions may cook quicker, so check them after 20 minutes.
+The individual portions may cook quicker, so check them after 20-30 minutes.

-Can this Healthy Pot Pie Recipe be made ahead?
+Can this recipe be made in advance?

-Yes, this healthy pot pie recipe can be made ahead.
+Yes, this healthy pot pie recipe can be made ahead!
 Make your filling and crust as written in the recipe.
 Assemble the pie, cover with foil and leave in the refrigerator for up to 24 hours before baking.

 When ready to bake, remove it from the refrigerator 1 hour before putting it in the oven and set it on the counter.
 You never want to put a cold dish in a hot oven because it can crack.